LucianaKimura/Salesforce/README.md

   - (E) Who wants it 🙋‍♀️🙋‍♂️- Pricing Department
   - (Q) What is wanted ❓🎯 - View of the resume of the Client's Orders
   - (P) Why is wanted ❔🤷‍♀️ - Summarize the data so they have a better understanding of each client's purchasing power.
-  - (A) Acceptance criterias 👍👊 - Test with several
+  - (A) Acceptance criterias 👍👊 - Test with several scenarios

 Summarize the amounnts for each Status:
 - Order Open 🔘